Comcast Data Analyst Salary in Philadelphia Area | $85K-$117K+ | Levels.fyi

 The median Data Analyst compensation in Philadelphia Area package at Comcast totals $117K per year.
-View the base salary, equity, and bonus breakdowns for Comcast's total compensation packages.
+View the base salary, stock, and bonus breakdowns for Comcast's total compensation packages.
 Last updated: 9/30/2025

 Company